kjossul/MacroblockConverter/Readme.md

 ## Install guide

-Go to Releases, download the zip file and run the executable.
+Go to Releases, download the zip file, extract it and run the executable.

 ## Usage